Posted: December 14, 2017||

 At Buy Fencing Direct, we admit that most of us are sheddies in some form or another.
 So, for all you fellow sheddies out there who love your sheds, we've compiled this list of shed facts for you.

 According to Kerry Maxwell, author of Brave New Words, "the affectionate term sheddie has been around for a number of years, but has only recently come into the public eye in connection with the observation that the current economic situation may in part be responsible for the growing popularity of 'garden offices'.
-Users of garden offices, also so
+Users of

 We are looking into what the British public do with their fences and want your feedback.